A Complete Guide to Moving to Nashville

 Moving Checklist:

 ✓-Plan a trip to Nashville to scope out the area.
-Before you break your lease or sell your current home, you’ll want to visit the area to determine if moving to Nashville is a good fit for you and your family.
+Before you break your lease or sell your current home, you’ll want to visit the area to determine if Nashville is a good fit for you and your family.
 So plan a trip first before making your next move.

 ✓-Research different neighborhoods and learn about their schools, parks, and public transportation.
-Just a little hint, if you have kids, Williamson county schools are some of the best in the state.
+Just a little hint, if you have kids, Williamson County schools are some of the best in the state.
 So you’ll want to check out areas like Brentwood, Franklin, Thompson Station, Spring Hill, and Nolensville.

 ✓-Decide what to do with your current home.
 Do you need to sell?
 Do you want to keep your home and rent it out?
 You’ll want to make a plan before moving and get started as soon as possible.
 Selling a house can take some time, especially if you need to get your home ready to sell (repairs, cleaning, decluttering, staging).
 If you decide to rent out your home, you’ll also need to get the house ready, find a reputable tenant, and hire a property management company.

-✓-Notify your old utility companies of your move and set up service in your new home.
+✓-Notify your old utility companies of your move and set up service in your new home

 ✓-Change your address with the post office and update your driver’s license and registration.